Justice Process - Sentencing

 Does someone help the judge decide what the punishment should be?

-- The Crown prosecutor and the defence counsel have the chance to tell the judge about the offender.
+The Crown prosecutor and the defence counsel have the chance to tell the judge about the offender.
 They will make suggestions to the judge about the appropriate punishment based on the circumstances around the event and case law.
 Case law is the decisions from other judges on similar crimes.
 Other help for the accused can include:

 - The judge may ask a probation officer to prepare a pre-sentence report which provides background and other information to help the court understand the accused person.

-- The victim may tell the judge how the crime has affected her or him by preparing a Victim Impact Statement.
+- The victim may tell the judge how the crime has affected them by preparing a Victim Impact Statement.
 The judge must consider the Victim Impact Statement before deciding on a sentence.
 Learn more about the Victim Impact Statement.

-- In some communities the judge conducts a sentencing circle.
+- Indigenous people can request a sentencing circle.
 Community members come together to discuss the possible sentence that may help to make the offender accountable to the community.

 - The Criminal Code directs the judge what to consider in deciding on a sentence.

-- The Criminal Code directs the judge what the maximum sentence could be for a specific crime and in some cases what the minimum sentence should be.
+- The Criminal Code also directs the judge what the maximum sentence could be for a specific crime and, in some cases, what the minimum sentence should be.

 There are many sentences and combinations of sentences the judge can choose from such as:

 Fines.
 The offender will be ordered to pay an amount of money for the offence, up to many thousand dollars.
 The government will collect and keep this money, not the victim.

-- Pay money or restitution to a victim for any injuries or to replace any property that was taken or damaged.
+Restitution.
+The offender will be ordered to pay the victim for any injuries or to replace any property that was taken or damaged.
 It stays on their criminal record for 3 years.

 Probation.
 An offender will not go to jail, but will be supervised by a probation officer for a period of time.
 The offender is to be of good behaviour and tell the probation officer or youth worker of any changes of address, school or work.
-There may be special conditions that he/she needs to follow.
+There may be special conditions that they need to follow

-- Imprisonment or jail.
-This is the most serious sentence because it takes away a person's freedom.
-An offender who is sentenced to jail for less than two years will stay in a provincial correctional institution and may be on probation after that time.
+Custodial sentence.
+An offender sentenced to less than two years will stay in a provincial correctional institution and may be on probation after that time.
 The offender will have to follow certain rules and report to a probation officer regularly.

-- An offender sentenced to two years or more serves the time in a federal penitentiary.
-After serving at least one third of the sentence, an offender can ask for parole.
+Federal sentence.
+An offender sentenced to two years or more serves the time in a federal penitentiary.
+After serving at least one third of the sentence, an offender who has good behaviour can ask for parole.
 Parole allows the offender out of jail, with strict rules and supervision before the sentence is completed.
 An offender on parole who does not follow the rules may be returned to jail.

-- A person who commits a very violent crime against another person may be declared a dangerous offender and sentenced to stay in a federal prison for as long as he or she is considered dangerous.
+Dangerous offender.
+A person who commits a very violent crime against another person may be declared and sentenced to stay in a federal prison for as long as they are considered dangerous.
 In some cases, this will be indefinitely.
 A special request and hearing must be held to declare an offender a dangerous offender.